perses/perses/docs/api/dashboard.md

 # `spec` is the actual definition of the query.
 Each `kind` comes with its own `spec`.
 spec: <Plugin specification>
 ```

-Perses supports only Prometheus for the `TimeSeriesQuery` for the moment.
-Please look at the [Prometheus documentation](../plugins/prometheus.md#datasource) to know the spec for the `PrometheusTimeSeriesQuery`.

 ### Layout specification